-Hot Cocoa “Charcuterie” Boards Are Our Favorite New Holiday Trend
+Hot Cocoa "Charcuterie" Boards Are Our Favorite New Holiday Trend

-Swiss and salami have had their day.
-Learn how to ace hot chocolate charcuterie boards!
+Hot Cocoa "Charcuterie" Boards Are Our Favorite Holiday Trend

 Hot cocoa is blowing up this year.
-Once eclipsed by popular drinks like PSLs, whipped coffee or matcha lattes, hot chocolate in any form is exploding in popularity once again this fall thanks to hot cocoa bombs.
-(ICYMI, here's what those are, where to buy 'em online and how to make them at home!)
+Once eclipsed by popular drinks like PSLs, whipped coffee or matcha lattes, hot chocolate in any form is exploding in popularity once again this year thanks to hot cocoa bombs.
+(ICYMI, here's what those are and how to make them at home!)

-Hot on the heels of these melting mug-fillers and just in time for the holiday season, gorgeous, mix-in-loaded hot cocoa charcuterie boards are filling up our social media feeds this fall.
-Instead of cheese and cured meats, these shareable platters are often adorned with everything you need to customize a next-level cup of cocoa, such as cocoa powder (naturally), whipped cream, marshmallows, candies, cookies, extracts, sprinkles and more.
-And for the adults, in the case of the Boozy Hot Chocolate Board the EatingWell Test Kitchen trendsetters created earlier this year, liqueurs to ensure everyone is in good spirit(s).
+Hot on the heels of these melting mug-fillers and just in time for the holiday season, gorgeous, mix-in-loaded hot cocoa charcuterie boards are filling up our social media feeds.
+Instead of cheese and cured meats, these shareable platters are often adorned with everything you need to customize a next-level cup of cocoa, such as cocoa powder (naturally), whipped cream, marshmallows, candies, cookies, flavor extracts, sprinkles and more.
+And for the adults, in the case of the Boozy Hot Chocolate Board the EatingWell Test Kitchen trendsetters created, liqueurs to ensure everyone is in good spirit(s).

-For a holiday evening nightcap or for game or movie nights with your household or quaran-team, use these hot cocoa charcuterie boards as inspiration to DIY (FYI- we like this set of two boards, $31.98, Amazon).
+For a holiday evening nightcap or for game or movie nights with your friends and family, use these hot cocoa charcuterie boards as inspiration to DIY (FYI- we like this set of two boards, $28.98, Amazon).

 Hot Cocoa Board Ideas

 @tamingtwins dresses up her cocoa spread with meringues—a unique, low-cal swap for marshmallows—and mini ginger people cookies.
-We think these Snowman Meringue Cookies would be perfect for the role.

 Don't forget the candy canes and caramels if you're serving hot cocoa charcuterie near the holidays, a la @kelticknotcharcuterie.